Try Out Our NEW Disneyland Ticket Calculator!

 Cheshire Café | Snack Stand

-Right next to the Mad Tea Party, the Cheshire Café is a quaint looking food kiosk serving several drinks – including the delicious but definitely sweet Wonderland Slushy, a pink-and-purple-striped confection of raspberry lemonade and grape slushies served with a candy-coated straw(!) – as well as one of our other favorite Magic Kingdom snacks, the Cheshire Cat Tail, twisted puff pastry stuffed with chocolate and drizzled with pink and purple icing.
+Right next to the Mad Tea Party, the Cheshire Café is a quaint-looking food kiosk serving several drinks – including the delicious but definitely sweet Queen of Hearts Slushy, a crimson confection of frozen cherry slushy crowned with a drizzle of black cherry puree and whipped cream – as well as one of our other favorite Magic Kingdom snacks, the Cheshire Cat Tail, twisted puff pastry stuffed with chocolate and drizzled with pink and purple icing.
 Yum!

 Cinderella’s Royal Table | Disney Character Dining

 Ever wished you could dine with royalty?
 Well, you can at this restaurant in Cinderella Castle: Cinderella’s Royal Table.
-Enjoy lunch or dinner with Cinderella and her friends at this quintessential Disney signature character dining experience.
-The cuisine is elevated American, such as Braised Lamb Shank and a Roasted Chicken Breast.
+Enjoy breakfast, lunch or dinner with Cinderella and her friends at this quintessential Disney signature character dining experience.
+The cuisine is elevated American, such as a Grilled Tenderloin of Beef and Slow-braised Chicken.
 The highlight, aside from the princesses, of course, is definitely dessert.
 Go for Jaq & Gus or The Clock Strikes Twelve for something as Instagrammable as it is tasty.
 If your kids are into princesses, this is a must-do.

 Gaston’s Tavern | Snack Stand